AlphaTechnolog/nixmoment/.github/README.md

 > [!IMPORTANT]
 > Disable aether shell options there, check for `<root>.modules.homeManager.aetherShell` since it's a WIP
-> and because the source code is in a private repo atm, it will just cause fails to happen.
+> the source code has been made public pretty much recently! so still dont enable it till i test it further.

 ## Building the system